kergoth/system-setup/README.md

 ### CLI

 - [broot](https://github.com/Canop/broot): A new way to see and navigate directory trees.
+- [dasel](https://github.com/TomWright/dasel): Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 - [procs](https://github.com/dalance/procs): A modern replacement for ps written in Rust.
 - [htop](https://htop.dev): An interactive process viewer.
 - [pup](https://github.com/ericchiang/pup): A command line tool for processing HTML.
 Available via brew, nix, and go.